-The increase in other income, net was primarily due to a \$4.1 million AIRA distribution and miscellaneous income.
+Allocated Insurance Reserve Accounts Distribution: The fluctuation in AIRA was due to our share of distributions from AIRA of \$1.7 million and \$4.1 million in 2019 and 2018, respectively.
 The AIRA was established by the FCSIC when premiums collected increased the level of the Insurance Fund beyond the required secured base amount of 2.0% of insured debt.
-There were no AIRA distributions in 2017 or 2016.
+There were no AIRA distributions in 2017.